 The mention of school lunch conjures up all sorts of images.
 Whether it is a wonderful memory of a cafeteria staff person or a favorite meal enjoyed with friends, we all remember the time spent in the school cafeteria.
 The National School Lunch Program was established in 1946 to provide students access to nutritionally balanced meals.
 The U.S. Department of Agriculture, or USDA, continues to fund the program and to ensure that healthful lunches are affordable to all.

 Thanks to the USDA's Healthy, Hunger-Free Kids Act of 2010, school meals look a lot like MyPlate, the government's roadmap for nutritious eating.
 MyPlate creates a common language for school nutrition professionals and students and the accompanying visual helps school children connect to the food they see on their plates.
+A new rule implemented in 2018 titled “Child Nutrition Programs: Flexibilities for Milk, Whole Grains, and Sodium Requirements” offers alternative options for schools that may be struggling to meet the demands of the 2010 Act.
 Here's what you need to know about today's school lunch programs.

 Who Makes the Rules?

 Regulations regarding what kinds of foods schools should serve to students are prescribed by the USDA, and each state administers the program.
 In 2008, the Institute of Medicine reported that children who ate school lunches consumed few fruits and vegetables and high amounts of saturated fat and sodium.
 The concerning state of affairs prompted changes in the program.
 The 2010 Healthy, Hunger-Free Kids Act mandated updates to the meal prescriptions, which include more fruits, vegetables and whole grains, fewer calories and less sodium.
 Additionally, the 2018 rule change will extend the deadline for schools to meet the sodium restriction.